 The Four Steps to Self-defense can be summarized by the acronym — P A R R (Robert Koga).
-Proper self-defense training for women should, at a minimum, incorporate four basic steps and two basic fighting principles.
+Proper self-defense training for women should, at a minimum, incorporate four basic steps.

 - Prepare for dealing with hazardous situations and violence, which is done through proper and adequate training.